About Us

 We lead a regional strategy, the Estuary Blueprint (also known as the Comprehensive Conservation and Management Plan, or CCMP) to protect and restore the water quality and ecological integrity of the Estuary from the Golden Gate to the Sacramento Delta.

-Catalyst: The San Francisco Estuary Partnership convenes agencies and organizations in the region and catalyzes regional work towards our collective vision of a health Estuary.
-We work hand-in-hand with communities, funders, and other key stakeholders to collaborate, innovate, and adapt to the dynamic needs of the estuary and its watershed communities against a backdrop of global climate change.
+Catalyst: The San Francisco Estuary Partnership convenes agencies and organizations in the region, catalyzing regional work toward our collective vision of a healthy Estuary.
+We work hand-in-hand with communities, funders, and other key vested parties to collaborate, innovate, and adapt to the dynamic needs of the estuary and its watershed communities in response to sea level rise and increasingly intense weather events.

 Scale: The San Francisco Estuary Partnership builds partnerships and leverages federal funding with millions of dollars in state and local funds for regional-scale restoration, water quality improvement, and resilience-building projects.